kelvin-cykong/kelvin-cykong.github.io/index.md

 ## Skills
 ### Statistical Programming and Visualization:

-- R
+- R, including Shiny and FlexDashBoard
 - Python
 - Tableau
 - SAS
 - SQL

+### Machine Learning and Deep Learning Packages
+- Scikit-learn
+- Tensorflow and Keras in R and Python
+- PyTorch

+### Tools and Softwares that I am learning now
+- Apache Spark
+- Building Neural Network in R and Python
+- GPU Computing in Ubuntu (CUDA)
+  - Currently Using RTX3070

 ### Other Tools:
 - Markdown and LaTeX for academic writing and presentation
 - MS Office
 - Google Docs/Sheet/Presentation
 - Linux User!
+(Ubuntu 20.04)
 - Of Course a GitHub user too!

 # Research Interest
 I am interested in studying the difference and sentiment analysis of Cantonese and English Text in social media like FaceBook, Twitter etc. It is part of the technique of Natural Language Processing and I would love to explore their difference.